-When you arrive in Cambridge, you will automatically be given a University e-mail address, ending in @cam.ac.uk.
-Please use this email as your main e-mail address to ensure messages from the Trust reach you.
+When you arrive in Cambridge, you will automatically be given a University email address, ending in @cam.ac.uk.
+Please use this email as your main email address to ensure messages from the Trust reach you.

 In the case of an emergency, the Trust may need to contact you at your residential address in Cambridge (if different from your College).
-It is therefore essential the contact details on your self-service pages on CamSIS are kept up-to-date.
+It is therefore essential the contact details on your CamSIS Self-Service pages are kept up to date.